Ryanair unveils new strategy: 'be nice to customers'

 O'Leary denied that the move to change the airline's culture was a reaction to competitive pressures.

-But he admitted that rivals like easyJet, Ryanair's largest low-cost competitor, were basing their entire public relations strategy around the fact that their customer service was seen to be better than Ryanair's.
+But he admitted that rivals like easyJet (EZJ.L), Ryanair's largest low-cost competitor, were basing their entire public relations strategy around the fact that their customer service was seen to be better than Ryanair's.

 A front-page headline in Ireland's Daily Mail newspaper on the morning of the shareholder meeting said, "Ryanair sinks to new low", after a Dublin surgeon was charged 188 euros to reschedule a flight days after his entire family was killed in a fire in England.

-O'Leary apologized, said the customer would be refunded, and promised to deal more quickly with similar cases in future.
+O'Leary apologised, said the customer would be refunded, and promised to deal more quickly with similar cases in future.

 "They aren't changing their fundamental business model, but this is significant.
-There is clearly low-hanging fruit because of perceptions in some markets," said Davy Research analyst Stephen Furlong.
+There is clearly low-hanging fruit because of perceptions in some markets," said Goodbody analyst Stephen Furlong.

 "There is a bit of a lull before Ryanair's next plane delivery so they seem to have decided to put some time and energy into improving things around the edges," he said.